YonatanRA/AI_Video_Transcriber/README.md

 ### How to use this repo

 First, we need to store the OpenAI API KEY in a `.env` file to load it with the dotenv library and use it as an environment variable.
 In `notebooks` folder there is a jupyter notebook with a step by step explanation.
-In `src` folder there are the python codes for creating Chroma database and getting a chat response, besides requirements.txt file.
+In `src` folder there is the python code for creating the video transcription and getting a chat response, besides requirements.txt file.
 Use examples:

 **Creating transcription from Youtube**
 ```bash